Kuuro

 Luke Shipstad, better known by his stage name Kuuro (/ˈkjʊəroʊ/) (stylised in all caps), is an American DJ and electronic music producer.
 The Kuuro project was formerly a production duo that also included Dutch producer Jordin Post.
 They revealed themselves as the producers behind the name in May 2017 during an episode of Monstercat's Call of the Wild radio program.

-In April 2020, Jordin announced his departure from Kuuro to focus on a solo endeavor.
+In April 2020, Post announced his departure from Kuuro to focus on a solo endeavor.